Bittangabee - Nth Side of Bay Mostly Trad climbing31 routes in crag

-The rock is a form of volcanic sandstone with fantastic frictional properties.
-Some of the rock looks friable but is surprisingly strong.
-Considerable jointing and quartz intrusions make for great natural pro.
+The rock is sandstone with fantastic frictional properties.
+Some friable bits, but most of the rock is surprisingly strong.
+Considerable jointing and interesting quartz intrusions provide lots of holds.

-The cliff is approximately 250 metres in length and ranges from 12-15 metres high.
+The cliff is approximately 250 metres in length and 12-15 metres high.

 The rock is heavily featured, quite steep with some small roofs and overhanging faces.
-The area has great potential for development as a challenging, if short trad climbing area.
-The use of bolts in this area is not considered appropriate as the cliff is located within the Ben Boyd National Park.
-Any harder routes can be protected on abseil or top roped.
+The cliff is pretty much saturated with climbs, as any new routes would simply be contrived variants on the existing ones.
+Bolts are not considered appropriate in this area, as the cliff is located within the Ben Boyd National Park.
+All routes can be protected on abseil or top roped.
 This is an ideal area for beginners with a multitude of easier climbs.
 The area is a beautiful spot and should be preserved as such.

-Climbs are described south to north or looking at the cliff with your back to the ocean left to right.
+Climbs are described south to north (left to right while looking at the cliff with your back to the ocean).
 Descend at either end of the cliff.

-Take Monaro Highway to Cooma, follow the Snowy Mountains Highway towards Bega via Brown Mountain.
-Turn right towards Candelo and head for Eden.
-In Eden turn right to Orbost, travel about 17kms and turn left onto Edrom Road.
-Turn right onto Green Cape Road after 6km.
+Get yourself to Eden, then head South towards Orbost.
+Travel about 17kms and turn left onto Edrom Road (tar), following signs to Bittangabee Bay.
+Turn right onto Green Cape Road after 6km (dirt).
 Turn Right at the T Intersection (8 km).
 Turn left at 6km on to the Bittangabee Bay road.
-Total trip time is around 3½ hours from Canberra.
+Total trip time is around 4½ hours from Canberra.

 Access can be gained at either end of the cliff by an easy scramble down onto the rock ledge immediately above the ocean.
-Profuse jointing at the top allows for solid top anchors to be set.
-Bring a few long slings or an extra rope and plenty of SLCD’s or hexcentrics.
-During heavy seas or king tides access to the climbs may well be impossible with the entire area exposed to southerly winds.
+During heavy seas or king tides access to the climbs may well be impossible.©

 Some content has been provided under license from: © Canberra Climbers' Association (CC BY-SA)